mjopenglsdl/small3d/README.md

 Inside the small3d directory, create a directory called *deps* and, within it, one called *include* and one called *lib*.

-#### Set up SDL2 or GLFW
+#### Set up GLFW

-If you are going to use SDL2, place its .framework package in *deps*.
-Otherwise, in order to use GLFW, from inside its archive directory, execute:
+Build GLFW.
+From inside its archive directory, execute:

 	mkdir build
 	cd build